SkyVenture112/LLM-Literature-Review/README.md

 ## ChatGPT-Generated Response

-With regards to the specific differences in development and adoption, ChatGPT wrote the folllowing:
+With regard to the specific differences in development and adoption, ChatGPT wrote the folllowing:

 ### Paradigm Complexity and Learning Curve: